samuel-lexim/kafla/wp-content/plugins/list-category-posts/readme.txt

 **Support the plugin**

-If you've found the plugin useful, consider making a [donation via PayPal](http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support "Donate via PayPal").
+Klemens Starybrat has been writing lots of amazing code for this plugin, so if you've found it useful and want to pay it forward, consider sponsoring him on GitHub: https://github.com/sponsors/klemens-st

+I have a [PayPal account](http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support "Donate via PayPal") where you can donate too.

 **Development**